renearts/ESP8266-P1-transmitter/README.md

 It currently sports an interface which is not of much use, but hey, it looks fancy ;)

+To use the SoftSerial input please install the SoftSerial library from: https://github.com/plerup/espsoftwareserial

 ### Connection of the P1 meter to the ESP8266
 You need to connect the smart meter with a RJ11 connector.
 This is the pinout to use